Helping India with its steel industry growth challenge

 The project is divided into two phases:

-- Commercial phase: following successful R&D, scale up to over 60 tonnes per hour (~500,000 tonnes per year) of steel product output, consisting several modular Matmor furnaces.
+- Commercial phase: following successful R&D, scale up to over 60 tonnes per hour (~500,000 tonnes per year) of steel product output, consisting of several modular Matmor furnaces.

 Obviously, 500,000 tonnes per annum is not the end-game.
 It is the first significant commercial threshold.
 The proposed site at NLC could accommodate 3 million tonnes per annum.
 Then there are other sites nearby.